PixarAnimationStudios/ruby-jss/README-2.0.0.md

 To confirm which API a class comes from, just look at its `API_SOURCE` constant, e.g. `Jamf::Computer::API_SOURCE`.
 This constant will return a symbol, either `:classic` or `:jamf_pro`

 ### Automatic code generation
+---
+**UPDATE**

+As of version 4.2.0, the auto-generated class definitions will only be used as a starting point for more bespoke, hand-maintained classes.
+This is due to ongoing inconsistencies across the Jamf Pro API, and occasional name-clashes.
+See the Deprecations section for version 4.2.0 in the [CHANGES](CHANGES.md) file for a longer explaination.

+---

 While the Classic API classes in ruby-jss are very hand-built and must be manually edited to add access to new data, the Jamf Pro API has an OpenAPI3 specification - a JSON document that fully describes the entire API and what it can do.